 The title (Box 1) gives you an idea of what the article is about.
-The icon shown in Box 2 indicates what type of source the result is - academic journal, newspaper, etc. Publication information (Box 3) tells you when, where and by whom the article was published.
+The icon shown in Box 2 indicates the type of source - academic journal, newspaper, etc. Publication information (Box 3) tells you when, where and by whom the article was published.
 The abstract (or summary) comes immediately after and gives more detail on what the article is about.
 Finally, subject terms (Box 4) tell you what major topics are discussed in the article.

 Check the FULL TEXT box if you see it.

 ◊ Keep your search simple.
 Use only 2 or 3 keywords.

 Too Many: Add keywords or be more specific.

 Too Few: Change keywords or make them more broad.

 ◊ Ask for help!
 Librarians are happy to help!

 1. If you get very few articles, your keywords might be too specific.

 Instead of: elementary school children who eat Doritos